Here we have tried to compile the most common and some slightly lesser-known concepts in an up to date overview. Notice anything missing? Let us know!

 sticky client | A sticky client is a device that remains connected to an access point that no longer provides good coverage without switching to a better access point that might be available.
 See also: Sticky clients: When Devices Cling to a Bad Wi-Fi Connection |

-Internet of Things | Often just referred to as "IoT".
+Internet of Things | Often just referred to as “IoT”.
 Denotes clients or devices that collect and exchange data over an internet connection, usually wireless.
 This can be large devices or machines, such as vehicles, and tiny devices, such as sensors embedded in clothes.
 Examples of IoT devices in the home are smart power meters and bathroom scales that sync with a training diary.
-See also: Wireless Standards for Wi-Fi and the Internet of Things Experts Respond: Are IoT and Wi-Fi Mutually Destructive? |
+See also: Wireless Standards for Wifi and Smart Homes / IoT Experts Respond: Are IoT and Wi-Fi Mutually Destructive? |

-Wi-Fi | Originally a brand name from the Wi-Fi Alliance, which covers all products based on the 802.11 standards.
-It began as a pun/play on "Hi-Fi" (high fidelity), which is used for high-quality audio.
-See also: The History of Wi-Fi Wireless Standards for Wi-Fi and the Internet of Things Wi-Fi 7, 6, 5, 4 ...
-New Wi-Fi Designations and Their Meanings |
+wifi | Originally a brand name from the Wi-Fi Alliance, which covers all products based on the 802.11 standards.
+It began as a play on “Hi-Fi” (high fidelity), which is used for high-quality audio.
+See also: The History of Wifi Wireless Standards for Wifi and Smart Homes / IoT Wi-Fi 7, 6, 5, 4 … New Wi-Fi Designations and Their Meanings |

-WLAN | Wireless Local Area Network, a formal generic term for wireless LANs using IEEE 802.11 standards.
-See also: The History of Wi-Fi Wireless Standards for Wi-Fi and the Internet of Things |
+WLAN | Wireless Local Area Network, formal term for wireless local area networks that use the IEEE 802.11 standards.
+See Wifi. |

 wi-fi-repeater | A Wi-Fi repeater, also frequently referred to as an extender, is a wireless device that forwards or repeats the signals from a wireless router to cover a larger area.
-See also: Router, Wi-Fi repeater, and Access Point--What's the Difference?
+See also: Router, Wi-Fi repeater, and Access Point–What’s the Difference?
 Five Reasons Not to Get a Wi-Fi Repeater |

-WPA, WPA2, WPA, WEP | Encryption standards to secure wireless communication between each client device and the access point. |
+WPA, WPA2, WPA3, WEP | Encryption standards that will secure the wireless communication between each client and the access point. |

-Article by Jorunn Danielsen Newth
+Article by Jorunn Danielsen